mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 obtains all values associated with the same key.

-For example, if there were 3 input chunks/splits, then mappers create (key, value) pairs per split
+For example, if there were 3 input chunks/splits,
+(and each chunk go to a different server) then mappers create (key, value) pairs per split
 (i call them partitions), consider all of the output from all of the mappers: